The Proclaimers: Sunshine on Leith, Hit the Highway and hiatus (1988–2001)

 The 1988 follow-up album, Sunshine on Leith, featured a rock-driven sound as the Proclaimers worked with a band for the first time.
 Ranging in lyrical-themes from familial joy to Scottish nationalism, the record featured the singles "I'm Gonna Be (500 Miles)", which went to number one in Australia and New Zealand, and "I'm on My Way".
 The album was a particularly big hit in Australia in 1989, being that year's 12th biggest-seller, reaching No. 2, and attaining a 2× multi-platinum certification by the ARIA.
 Craig Reid described this success as their "biggest ever".
 Attaining certifications of 2× multi-platinum in Canada, at the time of June 2009 Sunshine on Leith had sold a worldwide total of 2 million copies.
 The album was a critical success, with Rolling Stone in May 1989 lauding it "a wonderfully guileless treasure of an album".

 Sunshine on Leiths following concert tour included a performance at the 1989 Glastonbury Festival, playing to an audience of over 65,000.
 The Proclaimers had a hit with their EP King of the Road, which reached number nine in the UK in 1990.
 The EP's titular song, a Roger Miller cover, was included in the 1990 film The Crossing.
 The Proclaimers appeared on American singer-songwriter Chris Harford's 1992 album Be Headed, performing on the song "Sing, Breathe, and Be Merry".

 "I'm Gonna Be (500 Miles)" belatedly peaked at number three on the Billboard Hot 100 in August 1993, after appearing in the movie Benny & Joon, becoming their only chart single in the United States.
-This popularity saw the Proclaimers supporting American glam metal band Bon Jovi, alongside 10,000 Maniacs, at the Madison Square Garden concert on their I'll Sleep When I'm Dead Tour.
+This popularity saw the Proclaimers supporting Bon Jovi, alongside 10,000 Maniacs, at the Madison Square Garden concert on Bon Jovi's I'll Sleep When I'm Dead Tour.
 Sunshine on Leith peaked at No. 31, shifting close to 700,000 units in the US by 2001.

 The Proclaimers' third studio album, Hit the Highway, was released in 1994.
 Continuing in the band-oriented rock direction of Sunshine on Leith, Hit the Highway fell short of previous successes.
 Irrespective, the record spawned the hit "Let's Get Married", charting in the United Kingdom, Canada and Austria.
 The Proclaimers recorded a cover of "Get Ready" by the Temptations for the 1994 screwball comedy film Dumb and Dumber.
 Cameron Matthews of Vice praised the song "a rocking cover" which gave "a Scottish twist to the ... original".

 In 1994, the Proclaimers appeared at Canadian alternative music festival Edgefest alongside Toad the Wet Sprocket and the Lemonheads.
 The Proclaimers kept out of the public eye for much of the late 1990s, mainly due to family commitments.